bordoley/reactive-js/packages/rx/docs/interfaces/observerlike.md

 ▸ **onDispose**(`error?`: ErrorLike): *void*

-Called by a provider to indicate that it is done sending push-based notifications.
+Notifies the observer that the provider has finished sending push-based notifications.

 **Parameters:**